PhD in Physics

 Machine learning |

-Basic concepts of machine learning, supervised learning, logistic regression, perceptron, exponential family, generative learning algorithms, Gaussian discriminant analysis, Naive Bayes, Support vector machines, model selection and feature selection, Ensemble methods: Bagging, boosting.
-Evaluating and debugging learning algorithms, bias variance tradeoffs, worst case learning, clustering, K-means, PCA, ICA, reinforcement learning. |
+Basic concepts of machine learning, supervised learning, logistic regression, perceptron, exponential family, generative learning algorithms, Gaussian discriminant analysis, Naive Bayes, Support vector machines, model selection and feature selection, Ensemble methods: Bagging, boosting, Evaluating and debugging learning algorithms, bias variance tradeoffs, worst case learning, clustering, K-means, PCA, ICA, reinforcement learning. |

 CT-646 |